htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   cause jobs that used to go on hold (because they couldn't write their ``output`` or ``error`` files, or a remapped output file) to instead succeed.
   :jira:`1325`

+- HTCondor can now put a job in a Linux control (cgroup), not only if it has root privilege, but also if the administrator or some external entity has made the cgroup HTCondor is configured to use writeable by the non-rootly user a personal condor or glidein is running as.
+  :jira:`1465`

 New Features: